prernapreyshi/FractionGame/README.md

-# Pie Fractions
+# Fraction Game

-A fun browser game that helps children learn fractions by filling slices of a pie.
-This project was built for the ConveGenius.AI Product Intern assignment.
+Interactive fraction learning game with a visual pie model, built using HTML, CSS, and JavaScript.

 ## Features